Licensed fish receivers

 Who to contact

-If you have any questions about the information on this page, email fisheries@mpi.govt.nz
+If you have questions about licensed fish receivers, email info@mpi.govt.nz